Surveyor hiring and training

 - Mobile allowance.
 If communicating with each other or the RA is an important task for the field staff members, they can also be paid an allowance to cover their phone expenses.

 Flexible salary components may include bonuses or performance pay (see above).
+More on field team payments can be found in the field team management resource.

 Training is essential for ensuring high-quality data and strict adherence to research protocols.
 Training can vary widely from country to country and study to study, depending on the complexity of the project, the survey instruments, and the research protocols.
 Preparing for a training session requires making decisions, especially on information to share with enumerators and how to train them on situations they may encounter in the field.
 For instance, in some cases, a few days of field practices are absolutely necessary to train the enumerators while they can be irrelevant or impossible in other cases.